RoSh-23/SlidelyAI_Task2_Winforms_Code/README.md

 + .NET Version: 4.5

 ## How to Run
+- Go to Visual Studio
+- Click on Clone a Repository
+    - Enter the https url of this repo: https://github.com/RoSh-23/SlidelyAI_Task2_Winforms_Code.git
+- Install the Newtonsoft.json package if required
+- Run the Slidely_AI_Task_2_Google_Forms.sln solution file

 ## Points to remember
 1. In the submission form for new records some fields are being validated using regexes, you will be prompted when entering invalid data regarding the valid format but still explaining here: